jundalisay/superbnetlify/content/en/research/smith/astronomy/part-10.md

 > *Superphysics Note: Lateral precession?

-This wasanother irregularity that very much perplexed Astronomers.
+This was another irregularity that very much perplexed Astronomers.
 This was also solved by the theory of gravity.